 When any infiltration based surface water drainage system is proposed, DCC will require groundwater monitoring to ensure the functionality of the proposed infiltration devices.
 Groundwater monitoring will enable the determination of 1m of free space between the base of the infiltration device and the maximum groundwater level as per BRE Digest 365 and Ciria SuDS Manual C753 (2015).
-Ideally a year’s worth of groundwater monitoring should be undertaken, however, if there are time constraints, we would accept monitoring undertaken between the start of November and the end of May provided that the results clearly indicate that the maximum groundwater peak level has been achieved and is starting to drop.
+Ideally a year’s worth of groundwater monitoring should be undertaken, however, if there are time constraints, we would accept monitoring undertaken between the start of November and the end of May.
+This is provided that the results clearly indicate that the maximum groundwater peak level has been achieved and has declined for two consecutive months.
 Ideally, two readings per month should be undertaken.

 The number and location of boreholes required will depend on the number of infiltration devices and their location on the site.